maiaheffernan/maiaheffernan.github.io/_posts/2026-07-13-ADCP-heading-transform-from-June-transecting.md

 $$

-*Also note* that when I refer to the mean COG I am referring to the circular mean calculated as the arctangent of the average sines and cosines of each degree:
+*Also note* that when I refer to the mean COG/heading I am referring to the circular mean calculated as the arctangent of the average sines and cosines of each degree:

 $$
 \overline{\theta} = \text{atan2}\left(\frac{1}{n}\sum_{i=1}^{n} \sin\theta_i, \; \frac{1}{n}\sum_{i=1}^{n} \cos\theta_i\right) \bmod 360°